EdNawrocki/CS163-Projects-2024Fall/_posts/2024-12-13-team32-facial-recognition.md

 ![Total Loss Function]({{'/assets/images/32/case_study_3.png' | relative_url}})
 {: style="width: 800px; max-width: 100%;"}
-*FIGURE X: Preventing exploitation of face data using error-minimizing noise.
+*Fig 7.
+Preventing exploitation of face data using error-minimizing noise.
 Taken from [3]*

 ### Results
 The study concludes that error-minimizing noise is a viable tool for protecting personal face images from unauthorized use in training FR systems.
 In the partially unlearnable setting, the recognition accuracy for the 50 protected identities dropped to 16%, compared to 86% for the remaining clean identities.